Roman Bilinski: GB3 Championship

 Bilinski moved into the GB3 Championship to replace Frederick Lubin, who had fallen ill, at Arden International.
 The Pole experienced a very strong debut weekend, with three finishes in the top five with only 1 day of testing.
 His next weekend would be even more successful: after finishing third in the first race, Bilinski became the first Polish driver to win a race in British F3.
 Snetterton was up next, and there Bilinski showed blistering pace, finishing third in the first and second race, and then won race 3 on Sunday, becoming the only driver to score a podium at every race on the same weekend that year.
 The Pole won another race at Oulton Park and ended his season in seventh in the standings, beating both of his teammates with only a part season.

-Formula Regional European Championship
+Formula Regional

 2022

 For 2022, Bilinski moved up to the Formula Regional European Championship for the 2022 season with Trident.
+He had two points finishes in the season, with one being his maiden podium in the series at the first race of the Hungaroring, he finished the championship in 18th with 17 points.

 2023

 Bilinski was retained by Trident for the 2023 season.
+He scored 23 points and finished 21st in the championship standings.

+2024

+At the start of 2024, Bilinski made his debut in the Formula Regional Oceania Championship with M2 Competition.
+He ended the season as the champion, with six wins and a further six podiums.

+For his main campaign, Bilinski remained with Trident for a third straight season in the 2024 Formula Regional European Championship.
+He achieved his first pole in the series in Spa-Francorchamps and he would later finish in second, giving him his first podium of his campaign.
+Unfortunately for Bilinski, he was hospitalised in a road accident just before the Zandvoort round and was forced to withdraw from the event.
+Bilinski later revealed he had undergone surgery to fix two broken vertebrae from the road accident, forcing him to step away from racing for the time being.

+FIA Formula 3 Championship

+After three years in Formula Regional, Bilinski stepped up to Formula 3 for 2025, joining Rodin Motorsport alongside GB3 champions Callum Voisin and Louis Sharp.